Some notable buildings around Colac

 26 Murray Street

-Built in 1885, formerly a gentleman's club, then the National Bank.
+Built in 1885 and formerly a gentleman's club, then the National Bank, the building is now used as offices.

 Old Shire of Colac Hall